typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 ```

 For a complete demo with instructions on how to use Backbone-Parse-ES6 (Backbone + Parse 1.6+) with SystemJS / JSPM see the [Backbone-Parse-ES6-Demo](https://github.com/typhonjs/backbone-parse-es6-demo) repo.
 Backbone, Parse, JSPM / SystemJS (setup, use, building), Gulp and ESDoc is covered.

+It should be noted that ESDoc-Plugin-JSPM uses the `includes` ESDoc configuration and will overwrite any `includes` stored in `esdoc.json`.

 Currently the [ESDoc Hosting Service](https://doc.esdoc.org/) isn't JSPM / SystemJS aware, so docs will have to be generated locally and hosted independently.